Misarticulation Therapy for Children: Causes & Treatment

 What Causes Misarticulation?

-- Delayed speech and language development
+• Delayed speech and language development

-- Hearing difficulties or repeated ear infections
+• Hearing loss or frequent ear infections

-- Sensory processing challenges
+• Sensory processing differences

-- Autism spectrum disorder or ADHD
+• Autism spectrum disorder (ASD) or ADHD

-- Limited exposure to clear speech models
+• Limited exposure to clear speech models

 When Does Misarticulation Resolve Naturally?